Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Center of the foliation

-and for tensors we take even/odd parts \emph{componentwise} in the chosen chart.
 These symmetry assumptions are a direct consequence of the Regge-Teitelboim conditions introduced in \cite{regge1974role}.
 In particular, they guarantee the convergence of the Hamiltonian center of mass.

-Following Cederbaum–Sakovich \cite{STCMC}, the spacetime (STCMC) center of mass \(C_{\mathrm{STCMC}}\) extends the Hamiltonian notion to the dynamical case.
-It can be written as the Hamiltonian center of mass plus the \(k\)-dependent correction
+Note also that under \eqref{paritycond} the correction term (\ref{correctstcmc}) of the STCMC center of mass vanishes.